Therese Holbein von Holbeinsberg: Media

 Therese Holbein created oil paintings, watercolors and gouache, and etched and drew with pencil and black chalk.
 She created mainly romantic, atmospheric landscapes, often focusing on the transience of nature and human activity, for example by depicting fallen trees and ruins.
-She sometimes painted from nature with motifs from Vienna, Styria and the Alps, and sometimes used drawings by other artists such as Rembrandt, Allart van Everdingen and Martin von Molitor as models.
+She sometimes painted from nature with motifs from Vienna, Styria and the Alps, and sometimes used drawings by other artists such as Rembrandt, Allaert van Everdingen and Martin von Molitor as models.
 She signed her works either with the initials "TH", with her full name or an abbreviated version of her name.